AJGreaves/familyhub/README.md

 - It is important to use icons on the Family Hub website for three main reasons:

-    1. The site shares a lot of different information about each activity listed on it.
-Icons help the user to identify the parts of the information that is relevant to their needs much faster.
+    1. The site provides a lot of different information about each activity.
+Icons help to break up this information in a way that helps the user to identify the parts of the information that is relevant to their needs.

     2. Icons break up the information visually, creating space for the user and not overwhelming them with too much info at once.

     3. The international community in The Netherlands is made up of people from many other countries, and often English is their 2nd or 3rd language.
 Providing information to them in a visual way as well as in English enhances these users ability to understand the site even when their English is not very strong (though likely stronger than their Dutch).

-- Each icon was chosen for it's clarity in quickly explaining the relavent meaning with an image.
+- Each icon was chosen for it's clarity in quickly explaining the relevant meaning with an image.

 - Icons are most used on the individual listing pages for each activity.
 And were also added to the navigation bar as well.